rstudio/bookdown.org/content/archive/internal/dusadrian-qcabook.md

 ---
-title: "QCA with \\textsf{R}"
+title: "QCA with R"
 author: "Adrian Dușa"
-date: "2022-07-17T09:40:37Z"
+date: "2022-08-16T18:53:58Z"
 tags: [Package, Guide]
 link: "https://bookdown.org/dusadrian/QCAbook/"
-length_weight: "14.9%"
+length_weight: "100%"
 pinned: false
 ---

 The main manual for the QCA package in R [...]
-The initial idea to write this book emerged in August 2016, with the intention to update the description of package QCA in R. A lot of things have changed since the appearance of the previous user guide five years ago, when the package reached version 1.0-0.
+The initial idea to write this book emerged in August 2016, with the intention to update the description of package QCA in R. A lot of things have changed since the appearance of the previous user guide four years before, when the package reached version 1.0-0.
 Most of the commands are backwards compatible, meaning that all examples from the previous guide still work with the current version of the package.
 There are some minor but important differences, for instance the function calibrate() has its default changed from type = "crisp" to type = ...